This is the featured image of the Make A Huge 80s Snare Drum blog article.

 ~Snare Drum - Unprocessed

 The first thing to do would be to choose a reverb and place it on the snare drum channel effect rack.
 For this purpose, we have chosen the ValhallaRoom by ValhallaDSP as our reverb effect.
 We want our snare drum to sound very large.
-To do this, we will dial a pretty long decay time, a fair amount of pre-delay, and a mix parameter set to 50%.
-Let’s hear how that sounds.
+We will dial a pretty long decay time, a fair amount of pre-delay, and a mix parameter set to 50% to do this.
+Let's hear how that sounds.

 80s snare drum reverb